rkohli3/india-famafrench/docs/Fama.rst

-In the figure above, on the **left** is the portfolio of the current 500 stocks of CNX 500 and on the **right** we take the sample of the stocks that have ever existed in the CNX 500 index.
+In the figure above, on the **left** is the portfolio of the current 500 stocks of `NIFTY 500 <https://www.nseindia.com/products/content/equities/indices/nifty_500.htm>`_ and on the **right** we take the constituents of the NIFTY 500 index to have ever existed.
 This leads us to believe that survivorship bias does indeed inflate results.

-* **Understanding the survivorsip bias**
+* **Understanding the survivorship bias**

-  We commence our research by understadning the trends in Indian Markets to see the total companies trading at a point of time :math:`T_n` We do this to understand the survivorship bias and to reveal the most apparent reasons for Delisting of any company.
+  We commence our research by understanding the trends in Indian Markets to see the total companies trading at a point of time :math:`T_n` We do this to understand the survivorship bias and to reveal the most apparent reasons for Delisting of any company.